 I was in-flight on DAL40 returning from Australia when Delta’s data center suffered a power outage that caused a system-wide ground stop and havoc for days – this was the truest definition of IROPS.
-According to Flightradar24, I was one in one of the four Delta flights inbound to the USA.
+According to Flightradar24, I was one of a handful of Delta flights in the air (heading for the USA).
 All domestic and international Delta flights that weren’t in-flight were held at the gates because of the outage.
-While the outage never caused any risk to in-flight safety, the experience getting home was the worst experience I have endured in the 10+ years of jet setting.
+While the outage never caused any risk to in-flight safety, the experience getting home was the worst experience I have endured in the 10 years of jet setting.

-The flight had just over 2’ish hours remaining before landing at LAX, and I was likely the only person on a fully loaded Boeing 777 that had any idea of what we were about to experience.
+The flight had just under 2 hours remaining before landing at LAX, and I was likely the only person on a fully loaded Boeing 777 that had any idea of what we were about to experience.
 I showed the flight attendants the article, and the purser’s response was frightening “We have no clue what to expect when we land.”

 Delta flight 40 landed safely at LAX around 7 am with the usual arrival announcements; there was no mention from the pilots or flight crew of what was happening or what to expect.